 3 - Design

-We start by requesting you to do a homework assignment (Phase 3 Questionnaire), which is used to define the project's detailed objectives, such as design element requirements and expectations, business process examples, project size, flow charts, features and benefits, description of topic functionality, specific jargon and branding theme and logos.
+I start by requesting you to do a tiny homework assignment (Phase 3 Questionnaire), which is used to define the project's detailed objectives, such as design element requirements and expectations, business process examples, project size, flow charts, features and benefits, description of topic functionality, specific jargon and branding theme and logos.

 When you have completed the assignment and you must prepare to attend a project kick-off meeting either physically or by teleconference.
-At this meeting, we will define the business issues around the project, the objectives, and the structure.
+At this meeting, I will confirm and define the business issues around the project, the objectives, and the structure.
 This is probably the most important part of the project, specifying your direction and objective and how you want to achieve it.
 That is why we need to do this part together.

-At the end of Phase Three, we combine the design work (subject content, images, animations and videos) and the standards (theme look & feel) and the topic structure or storyboard into a short prototype.
+At the end of Phase Three, I combine the design work (subject content, images, animations and videos) and the standards (theme look & feel) and the topic structure or storyboard into a short prototype.
 The prototype gives you an accurate sample view of how your project material will look after it has been built.

 At this point, you will approve the prototype and then production can begin.